 How did the park start?

-The Board of Commissioners saw the need for the final part of the Master Plan to be built.
-In 2008 Phase 4 which consists of 6 multi-use practice fields in the back section of the Park.
-The Silver complex has regular turf, lights, parking and a pavilion and the Board used reserved funds and future operating funds to complete.
+The Board of Commissioners saw the need for the final part of the Master Plan to be built in 2008, it was called Phase 4 and consisted of 6 multi-use practice fields in the back section of the Park.
+The Silver complex fields have regular turf, sports lights, parking and a pavilion and the Board used reserved funds and future operating funds to complete.
 (No new taxes to the public)

-Recreation means many things.
+Recreation means many things for many people.
 For those that do not participate in our organized youth or adult sports, there is a 1.4 mile, 12 station health trail that runs through the park.
 This health trail, known as the 4th Ward Recreation Health Trail, was made possible due to donations and the Friends of Pelican Park.

 The Park also serves as a large economic generator for the community when events/shows rent the Castine Center as well as when the Park hosts or rents to tournaments in all sports.
 The Park has hosted many large sport tournaments a year with (50-200 teams) that brought thousands of people to the area for a weekend of sports.